Lattice QCD Determination of the Collins-Soper Kernel in the Continuum and Physical Mass Limits: Summary and outlook

 To optimize the statistical precision of our simulations, we adopted HYP smearing for the gauge fields, and explicitly demonstrated that the renormalized matrix elements remain unaffected by the smearing procedure.
 By performing large-$\lambda$ extrapolations and Fourier transformations, we obtained the quasi-TMDWFs in momentum space.
 To further suppress systematic uncertainties from the imaginary part of the CS kernel, we adopted the $b_\perp$-unexpanded matching kernel at NLO.
 In addition, the large-momentum extrapolation of the CS kernel under different momentum combinations was used to systematically eliminate power corrections.

-Finally, through a combined extrapolation across all four ensembles, we achieved, for the first time, a determination of the CS kernel up to $1~\mathrm{fm}$ in the continuum limit and at the physical pion mass, without relying on model assumptions.
+Finally, through a combined extrapolation across all four ensembles, we achieved, for the first time, a determination of the CS kernel up to $1~\mathrm{fm}$ in the continuum limit and at the physical pion mass without introducing any explicit parametrization of its $b_{\perp}$ dependence.
 All major sources of systematic uncertainty have been carefully analyzed and quantified, with their contributions explicitly presented.
 Our results are in good agreement with both previous lattice QCD calculations and phenomenological extractions from experimental data, demonstrating the reliability of this first-principles approach.

 Looking ahead, the methods established in this work provide a solid foundation for further lattice QCD studies of TMD observables.
 With increasing computational resources and future extensions to higher statistics, finer lattice spacings, and larger hadron momenta, it will become possible to achieve even more precise determinations of the CS kernel and related quantities.
 Such efforts will play an essential role in connecting lattice QCD, perturbative QCD, and experimental measurements, thereby deepening our understanding of the three-dimensional structure of hadrons.